-The Kool-Aid Classic Bicycle Tour celebrates its 13th year!
-Put on your fruit covered helmet and navigate the scenic, paved country roads surrounding the birthplace of Kool-Aid.
-Part of your registration fee is donated to the construction and beautification of the Pioneer Spirit Trail.
-You can choose from 20, 40 or 65 mile routes.
+Now in its 18th year, the Kool-Aid Classic Bicycle Tour navigates the scenic, paved country roads surrounding the birthplace of Kool-Aid.
+Proceeds from the ride are donated to the construction and beautification of the Pioneer Spirit Trail.
+You can choose from 20, 40, or 65 mile routes.
 There are several rest stops along the route with plenty of Kool-Aid to enjoy.

 Saturday morning from 7:00 - 7:45 a.m. at the Highland Park shelter (behind the Hastings Museum at 14th & Burlington).
 Everyone must check-in and sign a release form.
 Public restrooms and water are available.